 - MITI – (full) Member of the Institute of Translation and Interpreting

 In 1990 I went to live in Hamburg (a wonderful city, may I say), where I worked for over six years as an Electronic Design & Development Engineer at Schaltex GmbH.
 (The company has since changed hands.)
 I was also Vice President of Kagyu Benchen Ling e.V., and for three years gave my spare time to the management of its Summer Camp in Alsace.
 That gave me plenty of experience of both technical and everyday German.
 I moved in the autumn of 1996 to north Wales to concentrate on full-time freelance translation from German to English.
-Since then I have lived not only in the UK but also in West Cork, Ireland, in Australia, and have spent time in Italy.
+Since then I have lived not only in the UK but also in West Cork, Ireland, in Australia, and have lived in Italy for several years now.